This post may contain affiliate links. Please read my disclosure policy.

 If you don’t plan to eat all the scones immediately, I would wait to add icing until just before serving.
 We’ve stored these scones with and without icing and love them both ways.

-As with many baked goods, our Strawberry Scones are best served the day they’re made but will keep at room temperature for a day or two.
+As with many baked goods our Strawberry Scone recipe is best served the day they’re made but will keep at room temperature for a day or two.
 You can also seal the scones in an airtight container and refrigerate for up to 4 days.

 Can you freeze Strawberry Scones?